 I’ve seen a lot of good art this year, and I plan to see more.
 I’ve had consistently good food and some truly wonderful meals.
 I explored quite a bit in Nice and Bordeaux, and with Charlie all around his region, but I haven’t done as much walking as usual in Paris, due to weather and my heel.
 I hope to get out more later in my stay.
 I haven’t been swimming at all yet this year, and I need to build that into my routine.
 I have been using the Vélib bikes a lot more this year, and enjoying — when I don’t get snagged by availability issues — their convenience and efficiency.

 One big surprise was the level of sociability in Paris this year.
 I didn’t have a scheduled house guest until June, so I was prepared to be mostly alone the first part of my Paris stay, except for seeing Zhizhong once or twice.
 I had offered accommodations the last week of May to two indecisive friends, but they eventually decided not to come, leaving me with no planned house guests in May.
 But instead of relative solitude I have been pretty continuously sociable, with new and old friends.
 Jared W is here for a month as a scholar in residence and we hung out quite a bit on my arrival.
 Then Jared R arrived for a week; the original plan was for him to stay with Jared W but he ended up sleeping on my sofa bed for four nights, and exploring Paris with me for a couple of days.
-Then there were my new Korean friends from Bordeaux, Craig, Manu, and the dinner party.
+Then there were my new Korean friends from Bordeaux, CN, Manu, and the dinner party.
 I’ve enjoyed this social whirl but it came as a surprise after being ready to amuse myself for a couple of weeks.
 I’ve still managed a fair amount of alone time, however, and I expect to have more in the latter part of June.

 In part because of all the visitors I’ve been slow to reconnect with my Parisian friends, except for Zhizhong, who I’ve seen several times.
 He’s moving apartments, however, and has a big project at work, so will be quite occupied for the next week or so.
 Since Sherard arrives Tuesday I’ll probably wait until he leaves to try to schedule time with my other French friends, in which case it may be hello-goodbye rather than a richer social engagement.
 My cousin Lisa — a stalwart companion during my first five visits — is still in Uganda.